istio/old_mixer_repo/doc/dev/adapters.md

 # Summary diagrams

-Below diagrams show the relationship between, Adapter, Mixer, Template and operator config.
-It also shows the flow of Mixer at boot time, how it interacts with Adapters and operator configuration.
+The diagrams below show the relationship between, Adapter, Mixer, Template and operator config.
+They also show the flow of Mixer at boot time, how it interacts with Adapters and operator configuration.
 The diagrams also demonstrate how handler, rule and instance configuration of operator config is translated to calls into Adapters during config load time and request time.